 Bruce Webber leads the Ecosystem Change Ecology team.
-He is a Senior Research Scientist at CSIRO and an Adjunct Associate Professor in the School of Plant Biology at the University of Western Australia.
+He is a Senior Research Scientist at CSIRO, Program Director of the Processes and Threats Mitigation node at the Western Australian Biodiversity Science Institute, and an Adjunct Associate Professor in the School of Biological Sciences at the University of Western Australia.
 As a plant ecophysiologist, Bruce is exploring the effect of rapid global change on plant-resource allocation and plant-ecosystem interactions.
 With interests in invasion science, conservation biology and food security, he is applying novel methods and advancing conceptual underpinnings to better understand range shifts, landscape connectivity and plant fitness.
 Publications: [ResearchGate] [Google Scholar] [ResearcherID] Other links: [Twitter] [LinkedIn]

 Tommaso Jucker is a Research Scientist at CSIRO.
 His research is broadly focused on understanding what determines the composition, structure and function of plant communities, in an effort to predict how these will respond to rapid global change.
 He tackles these questions in a variety of ecosystems and using a range of approaches, analytical tools and data sources.
 He also has a longstanding interest in how invasive plant species establish and spread outside of their native range, and how this in turn affects the composition and function of recipient communities.
 Publications: [Google Scholar] [ResearchGate]